OddlyMistaken/Viir-Su-um/README.md

 ## Summary

-A fresh new modlist with a vanilla feel featuring [NGVO](https://www.nexusmods.com/skyrimspecialedition/mods/119972) visuals thanks to [BiggieBoss's](https://www.youtube.com/@biggie_boss) Beautiful modlist combined with new quests, locations, combat, and features with more to come.
+A fresh new modlist with a vanilla feel featuring [NGVO](https://www.nexusmods.com/skyrimspecialedition/mods/119972) visuals thanks to [BiggieBoss's](https://www.youtube.com/@biggie_boss) beautiful modlist combined with new quests, locations, combat, and features with more to come.
+Based heavily off popular modlists with my own tweaks and slimmed down for a more simple experience.

 ---